 Forgiveness used to be a virtue.
 Now it’s a sign of weakness.
-What happens when people remember the forgotten power of forgiveness?
+Imagine what might happen if we could remember the forgotten power of forgiveness.

-Over the years, the seriousness of the things I’ve needed to forgive has gone way beyond broken toys.
-And I’ve learned that forgiveness is never easy — it wasn’t easy as a kid and it isn’t easy now.
+But over the years, the seriousness of the things I’ve needed to forgive has gone way beyond broken toys.
+And if I’ve learned anything it’s that forgiveness is never easy — it wasn’t easy as a kid and it isn’t easy now.

 Whatever happened to forgiveness?

 Last weekend, 48 people were shot in Chicago.
 That’s not a typo.
 Forty-eight people were gunned down and eight died — including Amari Brown, a seven-year-old boy who was hit by a bullet intended for his father, a ranking member of a Chicago gang.